pyvista/pyvista/doc/user-guide/what-is-a-mesh.rst

 allow easy access to data dictionaries to hold arrays for attributes that live either on all points or on all cells of a mesh.
-These attributes can be accessed in a dictionary-like attribute attached to any PyVista mesh acessible as one of the following:
+These attributes can be accessed in a dictionary-like attribute attached to any PyVista mesh accessible as one of the following:

 * :attr:`point_data <pyvista.core.dataset.DataSet.point_data>`
 * :attr:`cell_data <pyvista.core.dataset.DataSet.cell_data>`.